- Jun 26, 2018 Created Dead Simple Jekyll Comments

 Bio & Résumé

-When he’s not writing code he’s going to programming meetups, practicing juggling or spending time with his wife and two daugters.
+When he’s not writing code he’s attending programming meetups, practicing juggling or spending time with his wife and two daugters.

 Blog / Stack Overflow